ceph/ceph-ansible/docs/source/osds/scenarios.rst

 So there is no need to configure ``osd_scenario`` anymore, it defaults to ``lvm``.

-The ``lvm`` scenario mentionned above support both containerized and non-containerized cluster.
+The ``lvm`` scenario mentioned above support both containerized and non-containerized cluster.
 As a reminder, deploying a containerized cluster can be done by setting ``containerized_deployment`` to ``True``.